 These add-ons may not be part of the core ERP software just because not everyone uses them.
 Or they might be out of the scope of core ERP system capabilities.

 Depending upon the publisher of the add-ons, the pricing model and licensing could vary.
 For example, if the add-on belongs to the ERP publisher, they might align both their products’ pricing, making the purchase experience more comfortable.
-If your ERP reseller or the ERP consulting company owns the add-on and built specifically for your ERP software, they might also align with your core ERP system.
+If your ERP reseller or the ERP consulting company owns the add-on and is built specifically for your ERP software, they might also align with your core ERP system.

 However, suppose a company owning the add-on supports multiple ERP software, or the add-on is not necessarily ERP-centric.
 In that case, the add-on could follow a completely different pricing and licensing model.
-While your ERP system could be a cloud ERP software, it doesn’t mean that the add-on would be a cloud software as well.
+While your ERP system could be a cloud ERP software, it doesn’t mean that the add-on would be cloud software as well.

-Like an ERP software, since an add-on is software in itself, the cost categories discussed in this article could apply to the add-on.
+Like ERP software, since an add-on is software in itself, the cost categories discussed in this article could apply to the add-on.
 Besides, you may have a separate consulting company that might specialize in that product, so you need to accommodate their implementation costs as well.
 Furthermore, you might need to align the user types in both software to ensure that appropriate users can communicate with both systems.

 Like add-ons, you might require several integration tools depending upon your add-ons and ERP software’s underlying technologies.
 If your ERP publisher or consulting company owns the add-on, they might bundle the integration platform as part of the core ERP system.
 In this case, it might also be cheaper as they might include as part of their core offering to upsell their ERP add-on software.